OpenBB-finance/OpenBB/website/content/platform/reference/quantitative/skewness.md

 ---
 title: skewness
-description: "Learn how to calculate skewness using the 'Get Skewness' function.
+description: Learn how to calculate skewness using the 'Get Skewness' function.
 This Python function is used to calculate the skewness of time series data.
 Understand the parameters such as data, target column, and window size, and the return type of the function.
-Perform data analysis with this powerful function."
+Perform data analysis with this powerful function.
 keywords:
 - skewness
 - get skewness